 During the site assessment, you will also want to gather any information the installation crew will need before they start.
 For example, will running the conduit require a unique approach or special tools?

-How to Conduct A Solar Site Survey
+How to Conduct A Solar Survey

-• Take roof measurements: You can either do this manually or use solar design software with this feature.
+Take roof measurements: You can either do this manually or use solar design software with this feature.
 The measurements will be used to calculate the available space for solar panels and the roof pitch.

-• Choose the placement of the inverter and conduit run: The solar inverter should be located out of direct sunlight and in a dry location.
+Choose the placement of the inverter and conduit run: The solar inverter should be located out of direct sunlight and in a dry location.
 Depending on the layout, the conduit can go on the exterior or interior of the home or business.

-• Consider additional energy-efficiency recommendations: Some solar companies also give suggestions for reducing energy use.
+Consider additional energy-efficiency recommendations: Some solar companies also give suggestions for reducing energy use.
 Giving helpful recommendations can be an excellent way to provide a great customer experience.

-• Get to know your potential client: A critical aspect of a solar PV site survey is establishing rapport with the customer and earning their trust.
-It's a good opportunity to learn about what is important to them, their design preferences, and concerns.
+Get to know your potential client: A critical aspect of a solar PV site survey is establishing rapport with the customer and earning their trust.
+It's a good opportunity to learn about what is important to them, their design preferences, and their concerns.

 Solar Site Survey Checklist